kyverno/kyverno/README.md

 Add the policy below.
 It contains a single validation rule that requires that all pods have a `app.kubernetes.io/name` label.
 Kyverno supports different rule types to validate, mutate, and generate configurations.
-The `validationFailureAction` is set to `enforce` to block requests that are non-compliant (the value `audit` will report violations but not block requests.)
+The policy attribute `validationFailureAction` is set to `enforce` to block API requests that are non-compliant (using the value `audit` will report violations but not block requests.)

 ```yaml
 apiVersion: kyverno.io/v1